SLA exceptions

 Exception approvers

-After the issue is open, the requestor should assign the due date to match that of the associated remediation issue and assign to the proper approver.
+After the issue is open, the requestor should assign the due date to match the appropriate SLA, based on when the linked vulnerability was first detected.

 The request will be reviewed by a member of the Vulnerability Management team, and approved if appropriate.
-Please feel free to reach out in the #g_security_vulnmgmt
+If not approved, guidance will be given on how to mitigate the risk of the vulnerability or remediate it within SLA.

 )